 The First Appellate District Court rejected this argument, explaining that her inability to testify, expressed respectfully, was credible and therefore, she was unavailable and the exception applied to allow the read back of her prior testimony.

-We cannot help but comment that Jane Doe 3’s reluctance to testify must have affected the judge’s views of the guilty of Mr. Lawson, so the prosecution gained an advantage by Jane Doe 3’s description of how hard it was to relive the crime, making the case against Mr. Lawson much more credible.
+We cannot help but comment that Jane Doe 3’s reluctance to testify must have affected the judge’s views of the guilt of Mr. Lawson, so the prosecution gained an advantage by Jane Doe 3’s description of how hard it was to relive the crime, making the case against Mr. Lawson much more credible.

 For more information about the Sixth Amendment right to cross examine a witness, please click on the following articles: